jbinkleyj/accounts/README.markdown

 * Move login singleton out of vendors
 * Changeable login field
 * Changeable model (test)
-* Do controller names like change_password instead of changePassword
 * Preserve any form submissions that prompted login
 * Ajax login